Skip to content

 ps auxf | grep sleep

-Verify that you can see the PID, that the STAT shows S (sleeping), and that the COMMAND is sleep 600.
+Verify that you can see the PID, that the STAT shows S for sleeping, and that the COMMAND is sleep 600.
+The process tree view should make the shell relationship visible, which connects this lab to the parent-child process model from the lesson.

 Terminal window